Red fox: Dimensions

 Red foxes are the largest species of the genus Vulpes.
-However, relative to dimensions, red foxes are much lighter than similarly sized dogs of the genus Canis.
-Their limb bones, for example, weigh 30 percent less per unit area of bone than expected for similarly sized dogs.
+However, relative to their size, red foxes are much lighter than similarly sized dogs in the genus Canis.
+For example, their limb bones weigh 30 percent less per unit area of bone than expected for similarly sized dogs.
 They display significant individual, sexual, age and geographical variation in size.
 On average, adults measure 35–50 cm high at the shoulder and 45–90 cm in body length with tails measuring 30–55.5 cm.
 The ears measure 7.7–12.5 cm and the hind feet 12–18.5 cm.
-Weights range from 2.2–14 kg, with vixens typically weighing 15–20% less than males.
+Weights range from 2.2–14 kg, with vixens typically weighing 15–20% less than tods.
 Adult red foxes have skulls measuring 129–167 mm, while those of vixens measure 128–159 mm.
 The forefoot print measures 60 mm in length and 45 mm in width, while the hind foot print measures 55 mm long and 38 mm wide.
 They trot at a speed of 6–13 km/h, and have a maximum running speed of 50 km/h.
 They have a stride of 25–35 cm when walking at a normal pace.
 North American red foxes are generally lightly built, with comparatively long bodies for their mass and have a high degree of sexual dimorphism.
 British red foxes are heavily built, but short, while continental European red foxes are closer to the general average among red fox populations.
 The largest red fox on record in Great Britain was a 1.4 m long male, that weighed 17.2 kg, killed in Aberdeenshire, Scotland, in early 2012.